amisdun/facBookTestBot/README.md

 cd facBookTestBot and npm run dev OR yarn run dev

  1. Open your web browser and type http://localhost:8081/ to see the application
+ 2. You can also find link to the deployed app on heroku

  You can view gif image of the working project below
 ```

 ![](https://github.com/amisdun/faceBookBotGIF/blob/master/faceBookBotTest.gif)